Click below to get information on how to remove a tick and recommendations following a tick bite.Learn more

 From the environment

-Ensure that your specimen is really a tick (consult “How can I recognize atick” on the homepage).
+Ensure that your tick is really a tick (consult “How can I recognize a tick” on the homepage).

 Take a few pictures of the tick (consult the photographic guide on the homepage).

-Enter your specimen information and upload your pictures by clicking on “submit ticks” in the top menu.
+Enter your tick information and upload your pictures by clicking on “Submit Ticks” in the top menu.

-Keep your specimen for a period of at least 5 days following submission in case we need additional photos to complete the identification.
+Keep your tick for a period of at least 5 days following submission in case we need additional photos to complete the identification.

 Found a tick?
 Get it identified by our experts!Click Here